 It’s challenging to figure out how much to borrow with so many potential expenses lying ahead.
 You might not know precisely how many workers you’ll need or how much supplies to order until the project starts.
 Borrowing too little could prevent you from covering sudden expenses and completing the project on time, whereas borrowing too much could give you more debt than you can afford to pay back.

-It also doesn’t help that due to today’s increasingly unpredictable weather; the parameters of slow and busy periods aren’t exactly clear.
+It also doesn’t help that due to today’s increasingly unpredictable weather, the parameters of slow and busy periods aren’t exactly clear.
 How long will you need your new batch of workers?
 When will the slow season begin?
-The various uncertainties of the landscaping industry can make it very easy to choose the wrong borrowing amount or repayment structure.
+The landscaping industry’s various uncertainties can make it very easy to choose the wrong borrowing amount or repayment structure.

 The amount of paperwork required for the application depends on your chosen product.
 For most products, funds can be approved and distributed in up to three business days.
 Here’s how to apply: